Skip To Main Content

 Social/Emotional Health

-• Skills: Identifying and dealing with strong emotions; dealing with stress in healthy ways, communicating in assertive ways (I-statements, conflict resolution skill), asking for adult help, making healthy decisions
+• Skills: Identifying and dealing with strong emotions; dealing with stress in healthy ways; communicating in assertive ways (I-statements, conflict resolution skill); asking for adult help; asking for and giving consent; respecting others' boundaries.

-• Functional Knowledge: Basic teen brain information/plasticity, how the brain works under strong emotions and stress; stress basics; benefits of mindfulness; tools for being mindful; qualities of healthy friendships; how to be a healthy/positive friend; passive/assertive/aggressive communication styles; benefits of assertiveness; qualities of helpful adults; when to get adult help; qualities of good decisions
+• Functional Knowledge: Basic teen brain information/plasticity; how the brain works under strong emotions and stress; stress basics; benefits of mindfulness; tools for stress reduction; qualities of healthy friendships; how to be a healthy/positive friend; passive/assertive/aggressive communication styles; benefits of assertiveness; qualities of helpful adults; when to get adult help.

 Safety

-• Skills: Review/application of the 5 Rules of Safety (from Elementary School/Erin’s Law); practicing Internet Safety; understanding the rights & responsibilities of healthy Digital Citizens; being a courageous “Upstander;” responding to dangerous situations
+• Skills: Review/application of the 5 Rules of Safety (from Elementary School/Erin’s Law mandate); practicing Internet Safety; understanding the rights & responsibilities of healthy Digital Citizens; being a courageous “Upstander;” responding to dangerous situations.

-• Functional Knowledge: 5 Safety Rules; School Safety procedures (Fire Drill, Shelter in Place, Lock-Out, Lock-Down); potentially dangerous situations in public and how to stay safe
+• Functional Knowledge: 5 Safety Rules; School Safety procedures (Fire Drill, Shelter in Place, Lock-Out, Lock-Down); recognizing potentially dangerous situations in public and how to stay safe.

-• Skills: Using assertive refusal skills; analyzing influences on decisions regarding ATOD; making healthy decisions
+• Skills: Using assertive refusal skills; analyzing influences on decisions regarding ANOD; making healthy decisions; discerning fact from fiction using online resources.

-• Functional Knowledge: dangers of alcohol, marijuana, nicotine; effects of drugs on the teen brain/life
+• Functional Knowledge: dangers of alcohol, marijuana, nicotine; effects of drugs on the teen brain/life; 4 qualities of healthy decisions.

 Your Changing Body

-• Knowledge: Body image; social, emotional, physical and cognitive changes of puberty; gender, gender identity, gender expression; basic anatomy & physiology of human reproductive systems; menstruation basics
+• Functional Knowledge: Body image; social, emotional, physical and cognitive changes of puberty; basic anatomy & physiology of human reproductive systems; menstruation basics; HIV information.

 What can parents do?